Skip to main content

 Potential Complications and Side Effects

-X-rays use ionizing radiation, which can potentially damage DNA and increase the chance of developing cancer and other health issues.5 This is generally a minimal concern but one that can increase with higher dosages of radiation and repeat exposure.5 X-rays for dogs typically use a very low dose of radiation and are generally considered harmless.1
+X-rays use ionizing radiation, which can potentially damage DNA and increase the chance of developing cancer and other health issues.4 This is generally a minimal concern but one that can increase with higher dosages of radiation and repeated exposure.4 X-rays for dogs typically use a very low dose of radiation and are generally considered harmless.1

 When it comes to having your dog x-rayed, you've got to weigh the potential effects of a small increase of radiation exposure on their health against the benefit of getting a correct diagnosis — and the right treatment — for your pup.